replicatedhq/troubleshoot.sh/docs/source/preflight/cli-usage.md

 ---

 You can run preflight checks to verify that a cluster or host meets the application requirements attempting an installation.
-While this capability is built in to some applications, it is possible to run preflight checks using the CLI.
+While this capability is built in to some applications, you can run preflight checks using the CLI.

 ## Usage